 In 1 Corinthians 13, the apostle Paul points out that, for the believer, love is more important than anything else.
 He has a good reason for saying so.
 Agape love is the highest gift of the Holy Spirit.
 And part of the rich meaning of true Christian love is its destructive/creative power.
 Let me explain.

 Agape love has an eradicating power that destroys all that is not Christlike in us.
 Then it sparks in us all of those virtues we have come to call Christian.

 Heavenly virtues cannot coexist with carnal vices.
 Therefore, if we allow God to release agape love in our lives, it will destroy the pride, lust, and other self-centered attitudes lurking in the dark recesses of our hearts.
 As it purges, it fills.
 We can love as God loves — giving ourselves for the benefit of others.

 The church of Jesus Christ has been slow to learn all that the Holy Spirit is trying to teach in 1 Corinthians 13.

-The church has come a long way since then, thank the Lord.
+Thankfully, the Church of Jesus Christ has come a long way since then.
+Church leaders no longer burn people at the stake.
 But far too often, in reality, the "greatest of these" is not agape love.
 We tend to base our love on what we perceive to be the worth of the person.

-In the early 1960's the appearance of a black minister caused a stir in a church where my dad, Rev. Nolan Culbertson, was pastor.
+In the early 1960's the appearance of a black minister as guest preacher caused a stir in a church where my dad, Nolan Culbertson, was pastor.
 The agape love powered by the Holy Spirit had not been allowed to consume sinful prejudices.
 Unfortunately, that congregation found itself more in line with carnal philosophies than with the Word of God.